bvillasen/blog/cv.md

 The animation above is a real-time volumetric render of the simulation, this means that the software that I developed is using the  GPU to solve the physics equations that govern the dynamics of a quantum fluid and simultaneously the GPU is running a ray-tracing algorithm to generate a 3D render of the simulated volume.

-From the data obtained from simulations I studied the properties of the turbuluent motion of the gas and compared to known properties of turbulence in regular fluids, in particular I showed that the energy power spectrum on the quantum fluid scales as the well known Kolmogorov relation for turbulence in viscous fluids.
+From the data obtained from simulations I studied the properties of the turbulent motion of the gas and compared to known properties of turbulence in regular fluids, in particular I showed that the energy power spectrum on the quantum fluid scales as the well known Kolmogorov relation for turbulence in viscous fluids.
 This work resulted in the following publication where we propose a mechanism for developing a turbulent flow in a Bose-Einstein Condensate:

 [**B. Villaseñor**, R. Zamora-Zamora, D. Bernal, and V. Romero-Rochín, ”*Quantum turbulence by vortex stirring in a spinor Bose-Einstein condensate*”, 2014, Phys.
 Rev. A 89, 033611.](https://ui.adsabs.harvard.edu/abs/2014PhRvA..89c3611V/abstract)